octo-technology/OpenTezos/docs/contribute/opentezos.md

 ![](../../static/img/contribute/edit-page.png)
 <small className="figure">FIGURE 1: Click `Edit this page` on the page containing an error</small>

-- You are being redirected to the file on Github corresponding to this chapter.
+- You are being redirected to the file on Gitlab corresponding to this chapter.
 Click on the pen logo on the upper right corner saying `Fork this project and edit the file`.

 ![](../../static/img/contribute/fork-project.png)
 <small className="figure">FIGURE 2: Click `Fork this project and edit the file` on the github file</small>